donaldjnavarro/junit_template/README.md

 `mvn test -Dtest="TriangleTest"`

-To run tests and only print failures and our print statements, use `-q` for quiet, ie `mvn test -q`
+To run tests and only print failures and our print statements, use the quiet flag:

+`-q` or `--quiet` ie `mvn test -q`